SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

-Ideally an application should be concise and with that in mind, we would suggest not exceeding 5 pages in a Google Docs format.
+When you submit an application to GSoC, it will be in a Google Docs format and an application should be concise and suggest not exceeding 5(ish) pages.
-Any code you want to include could be in a gist but we recommend not writing empty pseudo code or just documentation strings.
-Also, we suggest you write the application in markdown first and then convert it to the Google Docs format after.

 We also expect the application to be hosted on our wiki.
+Please keep this in mind if you plan to use the fancier formatting features of Google Docs.

+Any code you want to include should be in a gist but we recommend not writing empty pseudo code or just documentation strings.

 You should include the following information in your application: